JohnnyDeeee/Improved-Colony-Simulation/README.md

   - [ ] Mutation: https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)

 ## DONE
+- [x] Improve vision, create a "cone" \ / instead of a single straight line (see CreatureBehaviour.cs 125 - vision edges)
+  - [x] Hopefully this will also fix the avoid force so that they wont collide while trying to avoid, if not also fix this
 - [x] Added NN input [..., 0-1 Bool wether we see something or not] this is to make a difference between white (RGB,000) and seeing "nothing" (RGB,-1-1-1) which gets translated to 000 by the NN
 - [x] Added NN input [... , Velocity.x, Velocity.y] to get some different outputs even when you are seeing nothing the whole time
 (otherwise it will always output the same if you keep seeing the same RGB values)